RMLio/social-media-archiving/README.md

 * Content selection
 * Content collection

-Based on the tool comparison above, we have chosen SFM to harvest social media because
+Based on the tool comparison above, we have chosen SFM to harvest social media.

-* it supports several social media provider by reusing existing social media harvesters
-* it is extensible with new harvesters or other components as it uses a central RabbitMQ message queue
-* it preserves machine-readable social media data within uniform WARC files, preserving necessary provenance information
-* it provides a user interface to describe collections, this data is available in a relational PostgreSQL database
+Users select content via the user interface of SFM and also configure how often the harvest process should be performed.
+Starts and stops of harvests are communicated on a RabbitMQ message queue, and thus further actions, such as a Knowledge Graph generation, can be triggered.

 ## Knowledge Graph generation